 If electronic targets with START-STOP signals that are visible on the target and range commands that are visible on competitor monitors are used, the automated commands and instructions shall be used to control all phases of events that have START-STOP signals and time warnings.
-Note: A Range Officer Script for conducting an event with automated procedures is found starting on page 72.
+Note: A Range Officer Script for conducting an event with automated may be downloaded from the CMP website (see page i).